cloudfoundry/cf-deployment-concourse-tasks/README.md

 https://github.com/JesseTAlford/texts/blob/master/the-art-of-markdown.md>

 This repo contains concourse tasks for use with [cf-deployment][cf-deployment-repo].
+If you are trying to deploy to GCP, you may wish to check the [GCP Deployment Guide][gcp-deployment-guide].
 Each task is in its own directory.
 A task will generally be composed of a task.yml to be referenced in pipelines, a supporting task file, and a Dockerfile.